 11. Drink water throughout the meal.

+Try your best to get used to drinking water as your main beverage.
 Drinking water will slow you down from eating your food too fast, which will help you enjoy the food more, and it will allow your brain to get the message form your stomach that you’re full so you don’t overeat before your plate is already empty.

 How To Eat Healthy At Restaurants